elixir-image/image/README.md

 An Image processing library for Elixir.
 Based upon the fabulous [vix](https://hex.pm/packages/vix) library that provides a [libvips](https://www.libvips.org) wrapper for Elixir.

-The library is in very early development but is intended to bring the power of `libvips` with an idiomatic Elixir interface to developers. `libvips` high performance, pipeline architecture and low memory footprint makes it a very solid foundation for image processing in Elixir.
+The library is in very early development but is intended to bring the power of `libvips` with an idiomatic Elixir interface to developers. `libvips`'s high performance, pipeline architecture and low memory footprint makes it a very solid foundation for image processing in Elixir.

+In a very simple image resizing benchmark, `Image` is approximately 2 to 3 times faster than `Mogrify` and uses about 5 times less memory.
+More thorough benchmarking will be done later in the development cycle.
+See the `bench` directory.

 Currently `Image` supports:

 ### Currently supported

 * [*] Math operators (`+`, `-`, `/`, `*`, `**`) and functions (`cos`, `sin`) for images and scalars/integers
-* [*] Access behaviour support to extract image bands
 * [*] Flip
 * [*] Rotate
 * [*] Ripple filter